statds/ids-s22/notes/docs/intro.md

 + Zeimbekakis, Anthony
     - Become proficient in using command line with tools such as GitHub or even just file management
     - Apply past knowledge of Python to be comfortable performing data science tasks
++ Campman, Benjamin
+    - Develop more concrete ability and knowledge of Python
+    - Understand basics of Git

 ## Task Board